nhoizey/nhoizey/README.md

 ### Hi there 👋

-I am a **co-founder and Chief Innovation Officer at [Clever Age](https://www.clever-age.com/en/)**.
-I help companies design the right technical architecture to cover their digital needs, with the best possible choice of technologies and solutions.
+I am a co-founder at [Clever Age](https://www.clever-age.com/en/).
+I help companies **design the right technical architecture to cover their digital needs**, with the best possible choice of technologies and solutions.

 🧠 Drawing on over 25 years of experience (I wrote my first HTML page in 1996), I advocate a **pragmatic use of standard Web technologies**, defining and applying good technical and methodological practices: progressive enhancement, accessibility, web performance, Responsive Web Design, Progressive Web Apps, etc.